Codazed/grub-symphony/README.md

 - Support for rests is very minimal
 - Notes or rests that are too short will round down to a duration of nothing
 - Some note durations can get a bit wonky at times
+- Since GRUB requires integers for note frequencies, some notes may be very slightly off-key, but it isn't noticeable for the most part

 This script is not perfect and probably won't be able to perfectly recreate every MIDI file thrown at it, so keep that in mind.